School Zone Safety Program

 - Additional school zone flashing beacons were installed for:

 - Eastbound traffic on South 124th Street approaching the Beacon Avenue South intersection.

 - Eastbound traffic on 64th Avenue South where the roadway turns to South 124th Street approaching the front of the school.

 The No Parking Zone on the south side and north side of South 124th Street were modified to improve the visibility of motorists and pedestrians.
 The parking restrictions are to insure eastbound and westbound traffic have adequate stopping sight distance for pedestrians at the crosswalk.

 Stop bars were installed at the following locations to reinforce stop signs and inform drivers where to stop before entering an intersection:

 - On the west leg and the east leg of the intersection of Beacon Avenue South and 64th Avenue South.

 - On the east leg of the South 124 Street and Beacon Avenue South intersection (the school driveway exit).

 4. Other signing improvements

-A School Zone Advance Warning sign will be provided prior to each flashing beacon to warn motorists that they are approaching the school zone.
-An End School Zone sign will be provided on the opposed side of the road near each beacon.
+A School Zone Advance Warning sign was provided prior to each flashing beacon to warn motorists that they are approaching the school zone.
+An End School Zone sign was provided on the opposed side of the road near each beacon.